-The academic performance of students in an academic probationary status will be evaluated at the end of the semester.
-At the end of the academic year under Academic Probation status the student, met all SAP requirements and met other academic conditions the Academic Dismissal Appeals Committee may have stipulated, he/she will be classified in Good Standing for the next academic year.
+The academic performance of students in an academic probationary status will be evaluated at the end of the academic year.
+If, at the end of the academic year under Academic Probation status, the student met all SAP requirements and met other academic conditions, the Academic Dismissal Appeals Committee may have stipulated, they will be classified in Good Standing for the next academic year.
 However, if the student does not meet all SAP requirements, satisfactorily passed 100% of the registered credits, and other academic conditions the Academic Dismissal Appeals Committee may have stipulated, then the student will be permanently dismissed.
 This second dismissal cannot be appealed.